 tempting food.
 Your stress levels will immediately go down if your cat eats something.
 Your cat will feel better with something in his/her tummy.

 things to learn about food and nutrition for CKD cats, and ways to encourage

 your cat to eat the therapeutic kidney diet.
 Here are links with

 more detailed information on dietary and nutritional issues:

 Vomiting and weight loss are

 often the symptoms that lead to the initial diagnosis of CKD.
-The vast majority of CKD cats will vomit a lot, at least
+Many CKD cats will vomit a lot, at least at first, and it

 This will usually be combined with a loss of appetite.